vim-advent-calendar/vimways.org/content/2018/plitter-search-for-newbies.md

 Another complementary search for `f` is `t` which searches *until* the character, and its opposite `F` which moves backward.

 `w` is another story, though. `w` moves you to the start of the next word and we might expect `W` to move to the previous word.
 Instead, it does... the exact same thing as `w`, at first glance.
-I'll leave the specifics up to [the manual][the-manual] (which you should read), but an easy example of the difference is this:
+I'll leave the specifics up to [the manual][:help-WORD] (which you should read), but an easy example of the difference is this:

 ```vim
 public void importantFunction(Type1 t1);